An infinite-dimensional Kolmogorov theorem and the construction of almost periodic breathers: Persistence of full-dimensional frequency-preserving tori

 Moreover, the transformation $ \phi $ and the Hamiltonian function $ \mathscr{W} $ satisfy the following estimates:

 and

-\end{theorem} \begin{remark} The full-dimensional KAM torus, which is almost periodic in time, obtained in Kolmogorov's type Theorem $ \ref{FULLT1} $, keeps the prescribed frequency $ \omega\in \mathbb{R}^{\mathbb{Z}} $ in the unperturbed Hamiltonian system unchanged.
-This differs significantly from the work in \cite{arXiv:2306.08211}, in which the authors investigated linearization with frequency-drifting of $ C^\infty $ perturbed vector fields over $ \mathbb{T}^\infty $, following the same spatial structure.
-Moreover, the frequency $ \omega\in \mathbb{R}^{\mathbb{Z}} $ does not require any spectral asymptotics.
-For example, this is in contrast to the work of Bourgain \cite{MR2180074} and Kuksin and P\"oschel \cite{MR1370761}.
+\end{theorem} \begin{remark} The full-dimensional KAM torus obtained in Theorem \ref{FULLT1} is almost periodic in time and preserves the prescribed frequency $\omega\in\mathbb{R}^{\mathbb{Z}}$ of the unperturbed Hamiltonian system.
+This differs significantly from the result in \cite[Theorem 3.1]{arXiv:2306.08211}, where the authors investigated the linearization of $C^\infty$ perturbed vector fields over $\mathbb{T}^\infty$ with frequency drifting, assuming the same spatial structure.
+Moreover, the frequency $ \omega\in \mathbb{R}^{\mathbb{Z}} $ here does not require any spectral asymptotics.
+For example, this is in contrast to the works of Bourgain \cite{MR2180074} and Kuksin--P\"oschel \cite{MR1370761}.
 Additionally, the components of the frequency can also tend to infinity. \end{remark}

-\begin{remark} The analytic unperturbed system might be non-integrable, which is an important distinction from the majority of known results.
-To be more precise, the coefficient of the $ 2 $-order term in $ \mathscr{H}(x,y) $ with respect to $ y $ could depend on $ x $, e.g.,
+\begin{remark} The unperturbed analytic system might be non-integrable, which is an important distinction from the majority of known results.
+To be more precise, the coefficient of the quadratic term in $ \mathscr{H}(x,y) $ with respect to $ y $ may depend on $ x $, e.g.,